Media Relations, Mass. Eye and Ear

 Image: Christopher J. Hartnick, M.D., examines Jesse Rivera, the first pediatric patient in the United States to receive the hypoglossal nerve stimulator implant.
 Photo by Garyfallia Pagonis.

-Boston, Mass. — An FDA-approved clinical trial is underway at Massachusetts Eye and Ear and Massachusetts General Hospital for Children to evaluate the use of a hypoglossal nerve stimulator — a technology currently available to adults with severe obstructive sleep apnea (OSA) that stimulates the upper airway to facilitate breathing during sleep — in a select group of adolescent patients with Down syndrome and OSA.
+Boston, Mass. — An FDA-regulated clinical trial is underway at Massachusetts Eye and Ear and Massachusetts General Hospital for Children to evaluate the use of a hypoglossal nerve stimulator — a technology currently available to adults with severe obstructive sleep apnea (OSA) that stimulates the upper airway to facilitate breathing during sleep — in a select group of adolescent patients with Down syndrome and OSA.
 A case report on the first patient in the trial – whose implantation on April 8th, 2015, represented the first time the technology has been used in a pediatric patient in the United States – has been published in the May issue of Pediatrics.
 The clinical trial will now be expanded to include four additional sites in the U.S.

 “While we have a long way to go in demonstrating the safety and efficacy of this technique, this case represents a significant first step,” said Christopher J. Hartnick, M.D., lead investigator of the study and director of the pediatric otolaryngology division at Mass.
 Eye and Ear.
 “The most compelling aspect of this research is the potential to help a population for which there are often no good treatments available.”